-The Group operates retail outlets at the Comet Mine Tourist Centre at Marble Bar, Western Australia and at its Top Camp facility at Ravenswood, Queensland.
-Revenue from the sale of goods is recognised when the sale is completed and ownership has passed to the purchaser.
+The Group operates retail goods outlets at Comet Mine Tourist Centre at Marble Bar WA and at its Top Camp facility at Ravenswood, Queensland.
+Overnight accommodation facilities are provided at Top Camp.
+Revenue from the sale of goods and accommodation is recognised when completed.